-Children and parents dealing with the problems of FAS/FAE need strong advocates.
+Children and parents dealing with FAS/FAE need strong advocates.
 Advocacy must come from both the parents and the professionals involved.
 Their different spheres of influence and different roles must combine to ensure that the needs of both parent and child are being met.

-Despite the many problems of patients with FAS/FAE, these individuals have a great capacity for love and contribution to family and community.
+Individuals with FAS/FAE have a great capacity for love and contribution to family and community.
 The challenge of caretakers and service providers alike is to help these children harness their potential and find their place in the world.

 This article was compiled from the following sources.
 To see the full text of these articles, click on the links below.